ARTICLE 1: NAME

 2. The school shall apply to the Court for any approval of the court which may be required to make the indemnity herein effective and enforceable.
 Each Director and Officer of the school on being elected or appointed shall be deemed to have contracted with the School on the terms of the foregoing indemnity.

 3. The failure of a Director or Officer of the School to comply with the provisions of the Society Act or of the Constitution or these By-laws shall not invalidate any indemnity to which he/she is entitled under this By-law Article XXI.

-4. The school may participate in an insurance program provided for it as a member of the Parent Participation Preschools of British Columbia, which program includes insurance fo the benefit of any.
-Person who is or was serving as a Director, Officer or Agent of the School, and his/her heirs or personal representatives, again any liability incurred by him/her in having been or acted in any such capacity.
+4. The School may participate in an insurance program provided for as a member of a Early Childhood Education Organization, which program includes insurance for the benefit of any person who is or was serving as a Director, Officer or Agent of the School, and his/her heirs or personal representatives, against any liability incurred by him/her in having been or acted in any such capacity.